Prince William flew in from Kuwait to visit Oman in early December 2019. Sultan Qaboos met with him in Bait Al Baraka.

 With a Tax spend towards car transport of GBPound33Billion the United Kingdom still lags behind countries in The Gulf in terms of their repair state

 Continue reading “Oman’s Roads are better than Britain’s says report”

 Chilly weather and disruptions on some tube services didnt seem to have made a dent in the attendance for the Destinations Show,

-It’s the weekend and what better place to be than the magical world of Kings Cross.
-Like Harry Potter, Kings Cross Station was the start of my journey to school at the beginning of each term.
+It’s the weekend and what better place to be than the magical world of David Bowie Lazarus in Kings Cross.
+Like Harry Potter, Kings Cross Station was the start of my journey north to school at the beginning of each term.